Linking patient symptoms to brain regions

-Powerful advancements in electrical neuroimaging allow 3-D rendering of brain dysregulation to objectively define relationships to illness symptoms.
+Powerful advancements in electrical neuroimaging allow for real-time 3-D rendering of brain activity to objectively define relationships to illness symptoms.

 Studying brain wave patterns & interactions